ardiesan/ntrnph23b/_posts/2023-10-20-Five-Weeks-of-Internship-Reflection.md

 ## Researching Laravel Plugins for Generating Monthly Reports

 Today, my task was to search for Laravel plugins that could help in generating monthly reports for our ticketing system.
 These reports would summarize tasks and tickets created, completed, unfinished, and carried over from the previous month.
 I found three valuable plugins: Laravel Excel, Laravel PDF, and Laravel Charts for Visualization.
-These plugins are like tools you can add to your software to make it do specific tasks more easily.
+These plugins are tools we can add to your software to make it do specific tasks more easily.
 In this case, they'd help create and display the monthly reports, making our ticketing system even more powerful.
 Today's task also reminded me of the importance of researching, it's a key skill in software development.

 ## Regular Expressions